 - Find the funny.
 The slogan for Tubetastic is “We make tubes.
 A whole series of them.”
 Savvy readers will recognize this as a nod to United States Senator Ted Stevens’ infamous metaphor for the internet.
 This opening gambit, in theory, entices our audience to log in and find out what the heck is going on.
 It seems to have worked.
 Rob Lewis was “instantly curious”.

-By project’s end, we built the intranet, prepared media packages, contacted bloggers, journalists, analysts and launched our fake product with a very real marketing campaign.
+Risky is Safe By project's end, we built the intranet, prepared media packages, contacted bloggers, journalists, analysts and launched our fake product with a very real marketing campaign.
 As Seth Godin says, “safe is risky, and risky is safe”.
 In our experience, the best campaigns are the ones where we feel queasy about their launch.
 Tubetastic was no exception.
 Thankfully, this one was a winner.
 Campaign outcomes included getting play in top-tier tech blogs, like ReadWriteWeb, more site visitors and a reputation for fun, effective marketing.

 “The blogger relation’s campaign that Capulet did for ThoughtFarmer doubled our web site traffic.
 We were covered in our industry’s top blogs, like TechCrunch.
 Five months later, we still get inquiries from people who saw that campaign.”
 Chris McGrath, ThoughtFarmer